 5.4.
 A proposed new site shall be considered unsuitable when reliable evidence shows the existence of a capable fault that has the potential to affect the safety of the nuclear installation and which cannot be compensated for by means of a combination of measures for site protection and design features of the nuclear installation.
-If a capable fault is identified in the site vicinity of an existing nuclear installation, the site shall be deemed unsuitable if the nuclear installation safety cannot be demonstrated.
+If a capable fault is identified in the site vicinity of an existing nuclear installation, the site shall be deemed unsuitable if the safety of the nuclear installation cannot be demonstrated.